moses-b-alexander/stgnn-aqf-praxis/readme.md

 ```
 experiment.zip
 ├── src/                 # Source code (1) file in .PY format (duplicate of root src/)
-├── weather/             # Covariate climatology data (2) files in .CSV format (duplicate of root weather/)
+├── weather/             # Exogenous covariate climatology data (2) files in .CSV format (duplicate of root weather/)
-├── data/                # Raw air quality sensor network data (2) files in .H5 and .NPY formats and downloaded using tsl module
+├── data/                # Air quality sensor network data (2) files in .H5 and .NPY formats and downloaded using tsl module
 ├── dataset/             # Final processed dataset (1) file used for training in .PT format (merged from data in files within data/ and weather/)
 ├── table/               # Table of forecasting error, diagnostic metrics, model parameter count, and training duration (1) file in CSV format, averaged over 3 trials for each of 45 models
 ├── plots/               # Summary visualization (52) files in PNG format of experimental data recorded in table/